-English Ivy is a good plant selection in a wide variety of settings.
+This is a good plant selection in a wide variety of settings.
 It is a great, evergreen ground cover.
-Its’ thick, aggressive nature chokes out most weeds.
-Give it something, almost anything to climb on, and it can grow to 50 feet or more.
-It is very popular as an indoor house plant, either in a flower pot, or cascading over a hanging basket.
-Speaking of hanging baskets, English Ivy is quite popular in hanging baskets on patios, decks, and balconies.
+Its thick, aggressive nature chokes out most weeds.
+Give it something, almost anything to climb on, and it can grow to one hundred feet long.
+It is very popular as an indoor house plant, either in a flowerpot or cascading over a hanging basket.
+English Ivy is quite popular in hanging baskets on patios, decks, and balconies.

 Did You Know?
 The U.S. National Park Service considers English Ivy an aggressive weed.
 Left unchecked, it can take over forest floors and open areas.